xavgar9/EmployeeManagementTerraform/README.md

 This project involves the migration of a simple three-layer web application for employee management to Google Cloud Platform (GCP).
 The application consists of a frontend (React), a backend (Go), and a MySQL database.
 [Go here](https://github.com/xavgar9/EmployeeManagement) for more info.

+The migration strategy employed for this project aligns with Gartner's recommended approach:

+- **Rehost:** Involves redeploying applications to a different hardware environment while making changes to the application's infrastructure configuration without making significant changes to its architecture.

 ## Original Software architecture

 The original software was built using API REST in a Layered Architecture.